The "Pragmatic Path" 4-Year Update: Introducing Greenhouse!By Forest Johnson On

 When I was building my Automated Server Garden prototype piece by piece, I created a piece of software called threshold to replace the VPN.
 Threshold is a slightly esoteric piece of network protocol software called a reverse tunnel.

 (If you're curious what that means or where the term comes from, I've created a handy network protocol software terminology guide you can refer to 😉).

-Reverse tunnels are the right tool for the job if you want to make self-hosting radically easier, however, right now the only commercial providers selling reverse tunnel services are extremely overpriced, have abusive security models, and/or have pigeonholed themselves into specific use cases.
+However, right now the only commercial providers selling reverse tunnel services are extremely overpriced, have abusive security models, and/or have pigeonholed themselves into specific use cases.